cmacdonald/IRcourseHM/README.md

 You can edit/compile/and test your source in Eclipse, IntelliJ or from the command line.
 You will need to use the command line to deploy your new models within Terrier.

-## Compiling and Testing from the Command Line

-From the command line, in this directory, type:

-	mvn install

-This will create a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, and will install it into your local Maven repository, so Terrier can find it.

-Unit tests are provided for both weighting model and proximity feature DSM.
-Unit tests are run automatically using `mvn install`.
-You can skip unit testing using `mvn -DskipTests install`.

-## Compiling and Testing using IntelliJ

-To import the project into IntelliJ, you simply use the File...New...Project from Existing Sources functionality.

-You can obtain a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, by selecting Maven Projects...lifecycle...`package` on the right hand side of the IntelliJ window.
-To install that jar file to your local Maven repository, select the `install` from the lifecycle list.
-You can run the junit tests by selecting `test` from the lifecycle list.

 ## Compiling and Testing using Eclipse